xica369/0x0A-object_detection/README.md

 **Returns** a tuple of (images, image_paths):
 - images: a list of images as numpy.ndarrays
 - image_paths: a list of paths to the individual images in images

+When you run the 4-main.py you can see this:
+`$./4-main.py`

 ### 5-yolo.py // Preprocess images
 Class Yolo (Based on 4-yolo.py):
 Add the public method def preprocess_images(self, images):